-A busy weekend ahead!
-I will be selling at four fairs this Friday, Saturday and Sunday.
-I do expect my stock to decrease and just want to let you know, that if you place an order during those days, there might be a chance that some items will not be available when I get back.
+I will be selling at a fair Saturday Nov.
+28. I do expect my stock to decrease and just want to let you know, that if you place an order during the day, there might be a chance that some items will not be available when I get back to sort it out.
 Sorry about this inconvenience!

 Dear Christine, I just wanted to write you a quick note to say thank you for your wonderful web site and your great December 31st sale!
 I have coveted the large set of Heartwood Arts blocks ever since I saw a collection of " small stumps" at my daughter's Waldorf preschool in 2004, but never thought that I would be lucky enough to have my own set.
 Thank you so much for your sale!
 When we opened the box, we were absolutely amazed, each block was a work of art, and each piece was more lovely than the next.
 All of my children (ages three to ten) have been playing with them non-stop since they arrived.
 They are easily the best and most beautiful toy that we have ever purchased.
 We have some more birthdays coming up, and the only presents requested were some more pieces for our set, so we will be shopping with you again soon.

 Thank you so much, and best wishes for 2011!